jglyshaw/javamon/README.md

 # Javamon
 Video Game that features Pokemon battles that was done as a class project.
 Uses the Java Swing framework for the GUI.
+Organized using the MVC pattern.

 ## Creators
 Created by Josiah Glyshaw, Hayden Stephan, and Sai Bhavanasi